 The legal process of executing a will is done through probate.
-This is done through the city or county probate courts to make sure the debts of the deceased are paid.
+This is done through the city or county probate courts to ensure the debts of the deceased are paid.
 The remaining assets are then given to the beneficiary.

-For more complicated situations, it might be worth it for your family to hire a probate lawyer to sort things out.
+It might be worth it for your family to hire a probate lawyer to sort things out for more complicated situations.
 Luckily, funeral expense insurance can help to cover expenses incurred and does not go into probate.

 Leaving an Inheritance

 You may choose to use the entirety of this money as an inheritance or to leave the remaining funds after the funeral arrangements have been paid.

 However you elect to do this, your loved ones will be touched.